 Dear Prospective Intern,

 Our residents are the greatest strength of our program.
-They are not only smart, caring, hard-working physicians who practice high-value, cost-conscious, evidence-based medicine, but they are also wonderful friends and supportive colleagues both inside the hospital and out.
-They are well-rounded people from diverse backgrounds across the globe.
-We are proud to train some of the best physicians in the nation, and your co-residents will become your teammates, teachers, and best friends for life.
+They are not only smart, caring, hard-working physicians who practice high-value, cost-conscious, evidence-based medicine, but they are also wonderful friends and supportive colleagues, both inside the hospital and out.
+They are well-rounded people from diverse backgrounds who will become your teammates, teachers, and best friends for life.

 At UCSD, we treat our patients as we would members of our family.
 The diverse patient populations at our three world-class teaching hospitals, the multitude of outpatient clinics throughout San Diego, and our sister hospital in Maputo, Mozambique form the foundation of the strong clinical training you will receive at UCSD.
-Our inpatient training sites include UCSD Medical Center in Hillcrest, a busy safety net hospital in the heart of our city that serves our local, global, and underserved populations; an academic VA medical center in La Jolla; and UCSD Jacobs Medical Center, a tertiary care medical center in La Jolla that consists of state-of-the-art specialty care centers in transplantation and advanced cardiovascular care, our comprehensive cancer center, and our world-renowned center for chronic thromboembolic pulmonary hypertension.
-Our diverse outpatient sites include clinics at UCSD, the VA, Kaiser, Scripps, and Sharp.
-Our presence in the UCSD Student-Run Free Clinics, The Night Clinic, Federally Qualified Health Centers, the San Diego County Public Health Department, and the California State Prison underscores our commitment to caring for the underserved populations in San Diego.
+Our inpatient training sites include UCSD Medical Center in Hillcrest, a busy safety net hospital in the heart of our city that serves our local, global, and underserved populations; an academic VA medical center in La Jolla; and UCSD Medical Center in La Jolla, a tertiary care medical center that includes state-of-the-art specialty care centers such as a comprehensive cancer center, advanced cardiovascular care, solid organ and bone marrow transplantation and a world-renowned center for chronic thromboembolic pulmonary hypertension.
+Our diverse outpatient sites include clinics at UCSD, the VA, Kaiser, and Scripps.
+Our presence in the UCSD Student-Run Free Clinics, The Night Clinic, Federally Qualified Health Centers, the San Diego County Public Health Department, and the California State Prison underscores our commitment to caring for underserved populations in San Diego.